The Suicide of Rachel Foster: Critical response

-According to review aggregator Metacritic, all versions of The Suicide of Rachel Foster received "mixed or average reviews".
+According to review aggregator platform Metacritic, all versions of The Suicide of Rachel Foster received "mixed or average reviews".
 OpenCritic reported that 34% of 60 critics recommended the game.

 The setting—the Timberline Hotel—and the sound design were praised.
 Jens Bremicker of ProSieben Games and Jerome Joffard of Jeuxvideo.com complimented the hotel's design.
 Rachel Watts of PC Gamer viewed the environment as engaging and capable of creating tension, while Eurogamers Edwin Evans-Thirlwell described the hotel as scary and its design as "predatory".
 The sound design was praised by Bremicker for creating an appropriate atmosphere, and by IGN Hungarys Péter Nagy for creating a sense of loneliness.

 Despite the Timberline's positive reception, there was criticism over the lack of engagement with the setting and its puzzles.
 Joffard criticized how the linearity of the plot prevented a proper exploration of the entire hotel.
 Alice Bell of Rock Paper Shotgun, while appreciating the hotel's design, denounced its scope and how puzzle items were rarely required, making them redundant.
 Bremicker criticized the lack of puzzles, while Evans-Thirlwell found the few existing ones overly simplistic.

 The plot and ending received mixed responses from critics.
 The Washington Posts Christopher Byrd criticized the "lack of scares and the lack of mystery".
 Joffard described the narrative as unengaging, finding fault with the ending and twists for being inconsistent with the rest of the story.
 Bell said the ending caused the story to "go 'off the rails, while Nagy found its twists to be ineffective.
 Evans-Thirlwell enjoyed the first half, but criticized the second half and ending as melodramatic.
 Watts stated that while the game initially showed promise—appearing to be a ghost story—it eventually became a "melodramatic soap opera".
 Though Bremicker was critical of the plot for taking too long to truly begin, he praised the ending and its twists.

 Nicole, Irving, their relationship, and the voice acting were all commended.
 Bremicker called Nicole a strong protagonist, showcased through her conversations with Irving and the layout of her room.
 Evans-Thirlwell praised both characters, described them as "effectively [...] acted", while Bell complimented the voice actors for making the characters interesting, despite their writing.
 Watts enjoyed their relationship, likening it to Henry and Delilah from Firewatch (2016).
 Joffard applauded the voice actors for bringing the characters to life, although he criticized scenes in which Irving calls Nicole without being prompted by the player.
 While Nagy found Nicole and Irving to be unoriginal, he applauded their consistent personalities, voice actors' performances, and their relationship.